 School of Music

 In Boston, music matters.
-As the first degree-granting music school in America, the Boston University School of Music has long been a leading participant in Boston’s musical culture.
+As one of the first degree-granting music schools in America, the Boston University College of Fine Arts School of Music has long been a leading participant in Boston’s musical culture.
 Our faculty is drawn from the ranks of Boston’s leading professional musicians, including more than 20 members of the Boston Symphony Orchestra.
 Performers, scholars, historians, composers, and educators collaborate in a rich tapestry of instruction and inspiration for students at the undergraduate, graduate, and diploma levels.

 Message from the Director

-Robert K. Dodson, Director, School of Music
+Professor of Ethnomusicology, Director, School of Music